25 Ways To Care For Yourself This Holiday Season

 14. Laughter

 You know that person who always makes you laugh?
-Plan to spend some time chatting with them.
-Laughter is healing and stress relieving.
+Plan to spend some time chatting with them, either on the phone or over a cup of coffee.
+Laughter is healing and stress-relieving.

 15. Read a Real Book

 Ebooks and e-readers are great, but they keep you connected to your tech.
 Instead, read an actual book with your phone on silent.
-Perhaps a self-improvement book or an old favorite that always makes your heart happy.
+Choose something that transports you somewhere else, or an old favorite that always makes your heart happy.
+The right book can give your mind a break from daily worries.

 16. Minimize the Decorations

-Taking out all the Christmas decor, decorating, and then putting it all away is exhausting.
+Taking out all the holiday decor, decorating, and then putting it all away is exhausting.
 If you’re feeling overwhelmed, try decorating with your favorite pieces and leaving the rest in the storage boxes.
 Your favorite items will stand out more, and you’ll have more time for something else.
+Instead, make the most of the holiday season with music.

 17. Manage the Clutter

 A lot of new items enter the home this time of year.
-For each new thing that comes in, get rid of something else in that same category.
+For each new thing that comes in, discard something else in that same category.
 Got a new Christmas sweater?
 Get rid of one you no longer wear.
+Buy a new Christmas decoration?
+Donate an older decoration that you no longer need.

 18. Unconventional Self-Care

 Massage and bubble baths not your thing?
 That’s okay!
-There are lots of other ways to do self-care.
-Find one (or more) that works for you, and be sure to include it regularly.
+There are many other ways to practice self-care.
+Find one (or more) that works for you, and include it regularly.

 19. The Power of No